sEsmaeili/Covid_Rebound/README.md

 Codes are written in Python 3.9.12 and can be run on Jupyter notebook on any standard Mac or Windows computer.

+### Instruction for use

+Jupyter notebook "All_Functions.ipynb" contains all the necessary functions and needs to be in the same directory as the other notebooks for all the other notebooks to run successfully.